digidotcom/cc_ansic/kits/kinetis/mqx/samples/ewdemo/ReadMe.txt

   Introduction
   ------------
   Freescale Kinetis TWRK60N512 and TWRK53N512 Demo application.
+This application shows most of the Device Cloud capabilities when working in multitasking environments sending asynchronous data to the Device Cloud that can be read from a Web Application.

   Requirements
   ------------